TDS on sale of Immovable Property- Beware CPC TDS issuing intimation for late deposit of TDS

-In its latest move to penalise late payers of TDS, the CPC TDS has started issuing intimation u/s 200A of the Income Tax Act’1961 to the deductors u/s 194IA i.e the buyers of property who have paid TDS U/s 194IA late.
+We all are aware that, TDS CPC has issued intimation u/s 200A of the Income Tax Act’1961 to many tax defaulters on daily basis, but the main thing to note here is that now they have started issuing it to the deductors u/s 194IA as well i.e the buyers of property who have paid TDS U/s 194IA late.

 The CPC TDS is not only charging interest u/s 201 but also late fee u/s 234E of the Act.